Learning to Answer from Correct Demonstrations: Reward Maximization vs Distribution Matching

 \section{Reward Maximization vs Distribution Matching}

-In our paper, we view \emph{reward maximization} or \emph{utility} as our goal when learning from demonstrations.
-That is, we are not measuring success by how well we match the demonstrator policy, but only by the reward our policy obtains.
-This is in line with other work on imitation learning \citep[e.g.,][etc.]{pomerleau1988alvinn,ng2000algorithms,rajaraman2020toward,rashidinejad2021bridging,foster2024behavior}, which also view the demonstrator as a resource, but the ultimate goal is to obtain good reward.
+In this paper, we view \emph{reward maximization} or \emph{utility} as our goal when learning from demonstrations.
+That is, we are measuring success not by how well we match the actions of the demonstrator policy, but only by how well we match its reward or value.
+This is in line with other work on imitation learning \citep[e.g.,][etc.]{pomerleau1988alvinn,ng2000algorithms,syed2007game,rajaraman2020toward,rashidinejad2021bridging,foster2024behavior}, which also view the demonstrator as a resource, but the ultimate goal is to obtain good reward.

-One approach to obtaining good reward based on demonstrations is to match the distribution of the demonstrator (a form of \emph{cloning}), as we have seen in \Cref{prop:density-estimation-prop}.
-Indeed, the approach of \citeauthor{foster2024behavior} ensures high reward (in more general settings) by the virtue of cloning the demonstrator under the low-cardinality Policy Class Assumption.
+\paragraph{Cloning.} One approach to obtaining good reward based on demonstrations is to match the action distribution, or {\em clone}, the demonstrator policy, as we have seen in \Cref{prop:density-estimation-prop}.
+Indeed, the approach of \citeauthor{foster2024behavior} ensures high reward \removed{(in more general settings) \natinote{This is cryptic here.
+You can, and should, talk about this more explicitly elsewhere}}by virtue of cloning the demonstrator, relying on a low-cardinality Demonstrator Class Assumption.

+\removed{ In contrast, under the low-cardinality Reward Class Assumption, one can still ensure good reward maximization, but importantly, without attempting to clone the demonstrator.
+In fact, it is easy to construct an example of a trivial reward class, so reward maximization is straightforward, but for which cloning the demonstrator is impossible.

+\nirmit{I think the language of the next paragraph needed to be changed.
+See the above as substitute.}}

+An important message we emphasize is that matching the distribution of the demonstrator is {\em not} necessary for matching the demonstrator's reward.
+In fact, matching the distribution (i.e.~``cloning'') might not even be possible, even if it is possible to match the reward.